jmhodges/serve/README.md

 `/passed/in/dir/my/path`.

-When I'm working on the webserver we built at work, I like to use it as the backend service for testing requests with `-vv` turned on.
+When I'm working on the webserver we built at work, I like to use it as the backend service for testing requests with `-v` turned on.

 By default, serve will boot on `localhost:10000` with the current directory as its serving path.